What a temporary event notice is, how to apply for a notice, who regulates and enforces event notices and what happens if you do not apply.

 Important: 5 working days notice does not include the day the notice is given or the day of the event.
 Working days notice does not include bank holidays or weekends.

-Any temporary event notice submitted with less then 5 working days notice before the event will be rejected by the licensing authority and a counter notice served on you.
+Any temporary event notice submitted with less than 5 working days notice before the event will be rejected by the licensing authority and a counter-notice served on you.

 Apply online for a Late Temporary Event Notice